Bela Lugosi's Dead: Releases

 "Bela Lugosi's Dead" was released in August 1979, but did not enter the UK charts.
-The original 12" release was on white vinyl and limited to 5,000 copies.
+The original 12" release was on black vinyl pressed at the WEA pressing plant in London.
+Once this had sold out the record was unavailable for some months.
+It was repressed in late 1980, including a limited edition of 5,000 copies on white vinyl.
 Various other releases are included in the following: